 The Phasianidae range in size from the small Japanese Quail to one of North America’s largest bird species; the Wild Turkey.
 Regardless of size, all members of this family have stout bills, long, strong legs and short wings that attest to a mostly terrestrial lifestyle.
 Several species also have fairly long tails that are adaptations for their courtship displays.

-Aside from the radiant, iridescent plumages of male Common Peafowls and some pheasant species, most of the Phasianidae exhibit barred and streaked patterns in tones of brown and black that match their terrestrial habitats, thus providing these birds with excellent camouflage.
+Aside from the radiant, iridescent plumages of male Indian Peafowls and some pheasant species, most of the Phasianidae exhibit barred and streaked patterns in tones of brown and black that match their terrestrial habitats, thus providing these birds with excellent camouflage.
 In winter, the ptarmigans molt from such brown and gray dominated plumages into mostly white plumages to match their snowy environments.
 Bright colors in native North American species are restricted to bits of red, orange, and purple found on the necks and heads of some members for display purposes.